About-France.com A guide to French cheese

 Camembert:

-A cheese from Normandy, Camembert is known and imitated worldwide.
+A cheese from Normandy, Camembert is perhaps the most famous French cheese, and is known and imitated worldwide.
 A ripe Camembert should be just soft on the inside, but not too runny.
 A young Camembert will tend to be hard and dry, and rather tasteless; an overripe Camembert, going yellowish on the outside, will tend to smell quite strongly and is not to be reccommended other than to those who enjoy strong cheeses.
 The crust of a Camembert is usually eaten.

 Supermarkets are full of Camembert lookalikes, since any similar cheese that is not manufactured in the appellation contrôlée area in Normandy cannot call itself Camembert.
 These lookalikes tend to be sold young.
 To test a Camembert or a lookalike, open the box (not the protective wrapping paper!) and press gently.
 The cheese should be just soft, but not spongy.